golf249/golf249/README.md

 # 👋 Hello!
 I'm Jirapat Rojnuckarin (Golf)

 Welcome to my GitHub!
-I am a final year engineering student currently pursuing a degree in MEng Aeronautical with Spacecraft Engineering with a strong focus on engineering applications, machine learning, and control systems.
+I am an Aeronautical with Spacecraft Engineering (MEng) graduate from Imperial College London with a strong focus on engineering applications with machine learning.
 My interests lie at the intersection of technology and problem-solving, and I am eager to contribute to innovative projects that impact the world.

 ## 🔧 **What I'm Working On**:
 - Neural Networks & Machine Learning: I’ve been learning and experimenting with deep learning, specifically in Convolution Neural Network and its promising application in the field of computer vision.
 I'm extremely excited by how AI can be applied to engineering challenges and I am planning to create a project which combines the two disciplines together!